-- 1. Unsubsidized Direct Stafford loans (other than PLUS loans) - 2.
-Subsidized Direct Stafford loans - 3.
-Direct PLUS loans - 4.
-Federal Pell Grants for which a return of funds is required - 5.
-Academic Competitiveness Grants for which a return of funds is required - 6.
-National Smart Grants for which a return of funds is required - 7.
+- Unsubsidized Direct Stafford loans (other than PLUS loans) - 2.
+Subsidized Direct Stafford loans - Federal Perkins loans - 4.
+Direct PLUS loans - 5.
+Federal Pell Grants for which a return of funds is required - 6.
+Academic Competitiveness Grants for which a return of funds is required - 7.
+National Smart Grants for which a return of funds is required - 8.
 Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required

 If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he/she was scheduled to receive during the period and, thus, has no unearned funds; however, the school must still perform a Return calculation.
-If the student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement, which must be paid within 180 days of the DOD.
-If a student earned less aid than was disbursed, the school would be required to return a portion of the funds, and the student would be required to return a portion of the funds.
-Any outstanding student loans that remain are to be repaid by the student according to the terms of the student's promissory notes.
+If the student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement which must be paid within 180 days of the DOD.